darkcores/cofab-slicer/README.md

 # COFAB Slicer

-STL slicer
+STL slicer we made for the Computional Fabrication course at UHasselt.

 ## Dependencies

-This project uses `Qt>=5.10`, `assimp` and `clipper`.
+This project requires `Qt>=5.10`, `assimp` and `clipper`.

 ## Building

 This project uses the qmake or cmake build system.
-One way to build this project is shown below.
+To built with cmake:

 ```
 cmake CMakeLists.txt